Analysis: China car market may require "Two Fords"

 Ford executives said the new “Value B” car will rival the 57,000 yuan ($9,100) Chevrolet Sail, a subcompact designed, developed and manufactured in China by GM and its partners.
 The Sail is the second-best selling vehicle in China.

-Reporting by Deepa Seetharaman; Additional reporting by Norihiko Shirouzu and Hui Li in Beijing, and Ben Klayman in Detroit; Editing by Tiffany Wu and Steve Orlofsky
+Reporting by Deepa Seetharaman; Additional reporting by Norihiko Shirouzu and Hui Li in Beijing, and Ben Klayman in Detroit; Editing by Tiffany Wu, Steve Orlofsky and Sofina Mirza-Reid